Archives

 Book: Solo — My Adventures in the Air

-I am always a little curious about this sort of book.
+by Clyde Edgerton I am always a little curious about this sort of book.
 Mr. Edgerton has published a bunch books and eight of them were New York Times best sellers.
-So does his editor say, “Write anything you want, Clyde,” or does Clyde fight to publish this non-fiction account of his flying and military […]
+So does his editor say, “Write anything you want, … Continue reading